Dog Bleeding from Their Bottom? Our Vet Shares What to Do

 Dogs who frequently experience anal gland problems benefit from routine anal gland expression.
 Scheduling expressions at your veterinary office can decrease the likelihood of impaction or abscess formation.
 Pumpkin and probiotics might help with a dog’s anal gland issues.

-Your veterinarian may also request a fecal sample to evaluate for gastrointestinal parasites or overgrowth of bacteria.
+• A fecal sample may be requested to evaluate for gastrointestinal parasites or overgrowth of bacteria.

 Once a definitive diagnosis is made regarding the cause of your dog’s bleeding, your vet will discuss a targeted treatment plan.
 For example, this may include: